phptuts/codingwithnoah/arduino-blockly/lesson-3-number-variables-servos/index.md

 ### Challenge Variables & Servo

-a) Rotate the servo position to 15 by using value of the "Angle" variable.
+a) Rotate the servo position to 15 by using the value of the "Angle" variable.

 ![Challenge 1 A](/images/arduino-block/lesson-3/challenge-1-a.jpg)

-b) Rotate the servo position to 45 by using value of the "Angle" variable.
+b) Rotate the servo position to 45 by using the value of the "Angle" variable.

 ![Challenge 1 B](/images/arduino-block/lesson-3/challenge-1-b.jpg)